 For prime lodging The Resort at Squaw Creek is four diamond and ski in ski out, Olympic Village offers condo lodging, and the PlumpJack Squaw Valley Inn is a charming spot within walking distance to the lifts, and a great après ski fireside bar, plus steamy outdoor hot tubs with views of the slopes of Squaw Valley.

-Squaw now offers a shuttle and a reciprocal lift ticket with neighboring Alpine Meadows for another 2,400 acres of California skiing and riding.
-Both resorts, Squaw and Alpine, are undergoing a $70 million renaissance, so expect big improvements at both Tahoe ski resorts.
+Squaw has a reciprocal lift ticket with neighboring Alpine Meadows for another 2,400 acres of California skiing and riding.
+Both resorts, Squaw and Alpine, are undergoing a $70 million renaissance, and an 8-passenger gondola – The California Express – will connect the two – Squaw Alpine, so expect big improvements at both Tahoe ski resorts.

 Squaw Valley Stats: